coryrwest/B2.NET/README.md

 B2.NET is a C# client for the [Backblaze B2 Cloud Storage](https://secure.backblaze.com/b2/) service.

-B2.NET is still in Beta, so use it in production at your own risk.
+While the core of B2.NET is mature you should still consider this library in Beta, so use it in production at your own risk.

 [B2 Documentation](https://www.backblaze.com/b2/docs/)

 ## Features

 *  Full implementation of the B2 REST API (except Keys management)
+*  Suport for uploading Streams
 *  Support for file FriendlyURL's (this functionality is not part of the supported B2 api and may break at any time)
 *  UFT-8 and Url Encoding support
 *  Fully Async